Led tail light

 A custom board would be an improvement though.
 It would have more contact surface between board and the light assembly base, which makes for better gluing.
 There could also be wide copper areas for cooling the LM317 regulators.
 The shape of the board would be tricky to get right, since there are a lot of curves in the light assembly base.

 To do a side by side comparison between bulb and led replacement, I fitted one of each in the rear light assembly.
 The bulb is powered by an adjustable voltage source (lab power supply), the leds are powered by an adjustable current source (lab power supply in series with electronic load).

 It was immediately obvious that the light from the leds differed from the light form the bulb.
 The red is a slightly deeper shade, wile the bulb looks washed out.
-The light also seems to come from the entire surface of lens instead of just from the center as it does with the bulb.
+The light also seems to come from the entire surface of lens instead of just from the centre as it does with the bulb.
 Led opening angle is also a lot wider wider than the bulb.
 These are exactly the reasons why I wanted led lights.